mantidproject/mantid/docs/source/release/v3.7.0/indirect_inelastic.rst

 - *IndirectNormSpectra* algorithm is designed to normalise all spectra in a MatrixWorkspace so that the maximum value for any spectra is 1
+- :ref: `IqtFitSequential <algm-IqtFitSequential>` algorithm has been added to sequential Iqt Fit data.
+  This algorithm will be mainly used in the IqtFit interface.

 Data Analysis
 #############